Mark J. Rebilas-USA TODAY Sports. Pictured: Tua Tagovailoa, Nick Saban and Jalen Hurts

-- Offshore sportsbook BetDSI has released odds on 14 high-profile quarterback battles in college football.
+- Odds have been released on 14 high-profile quarterback battles in college football.

 - There were originally 20 released on Monday, but teams such as Clemson, Michigan and UCLA came off the board.